MatthewVenzon/mockup/README.md

-# User Stories for Media Maps
+# User Stories for It Happened Here

 1. As a user, I want to learn about the books, music, and movies that are associated with cities, so that I can learn about the city's culture before or while travelling.
 2. As a user, I want to learn about the books, music, and movies that are associated with specific neighborhoods in major cities.